tahonermann/text_view/README.md

 done so; in both cases, the underlying [code unit](#code-unit) input iterator will compare equal to the end of the stream iterator).

+The `error_occurred` and `get_error` member functions enable retrieving information about errors that occurred during decoding operations.  if a call to `error_occurred` returns `false`, then it is guaranteed that a dereference operation will not throw an exception; assuming a non-singular iterator that is not past the end.

 `itext_iterator` is a [proxy iterator][P0022R1] since the value type is computed and a meaningful reference type cannot be provided for the dereference and subscript operators.
 The `reference` member type is an alias of an